numbas/editor/docs/exam/reference.rst

         .. warning::
             Do **NOT** use this link to deliver the exam to students.
             This link is not permanent and could stop working at any time.
-            Instead, download the exam and put it either on your own webspace or in a VLE.
+            Instead, either download the exam and put it on your own webspace or in a VLE, or use the :guilabel:`Share` button on the preview to obtina a permanent link.

+    Organisation
+        Actions to organise this exam in the editor database.

         Make a copy
             Create a copy of the exam.
             Use this to make changes to an exam which does not belong to you.

         Delete
             Delete the exam permanently from the database.
             The associated questions are not deleted - you must delete them individually, if you want them to be deleted too.

+        Add to a queue
+            Add this exam to a :ref:`queue <item_queues>`.

     Download
         Links to download standalone packages of the exam.